Alpine ibex: Conservation

 Between 2015 and 2017, there were around 9,000 ibexes in 30 colonies in France, over 17,800 individuals and 30 colonies in Switzerland, over 16,400 ibexes in 67 colonies in Italy, around 9,000 in 27 colonies in Austria, around 500 in five colonies in Germany, and almost 280 ibexes and four colonies in Slovenia.
 As of 2020, the IUCN considers the Alpine ibex to be of Least Concern with a stable population trend.
 It was given a recovery score of 79%, making it "moderately depleted".
 While the species would likely have gone extinct without conservation efforts in the 19th and 20th centuries, as of 2021, it has a low conservation dependence.
-According to the IUCN, without current protections, the population decline of the species would be minimal.
+According to the IUCN, without current protections, population decline of the species would be minimal.
 Some countries allow limited hunting.

 Having gone through a genetic bottleneck, the Alpine ibex population has low genetic diversity and is at risk of inbreeding depression.
 A 2020 analysis found highly deleterious mutations were lost in these new populations but they had also gained mildly deleterious ones.
-The genetic purity of the species may be threatened by hybridisation with domestic goats, which have been allowed to roam in the Alpine Ibex's habitat.
-The genetic bottleneck of populations may increase vulnerability to infectious diseases because their immune system has low major histocompatibility complex diversity.
+The genetic purity of the species may be threatened by hybridisation with domestic goats, which have been allowed to roam in the Alpine ibex's habitat.
+The genetic bottleneck may increase vulnerability to infectious diseases because their immune system has low major histocompatibility complex diversity.
 In the Bornes Massif region of the French Alps, management actions, including a test-and-cull program to control outbreaks, effectively reduced Brucella infection prevalence in adult females from 51% in 2013 to 21% in 2018, and active infections also significantly declined.